scaredos/cfresearch/README.md

 With enough devices across enough locations with different ISPs and User Agents, you could shut down a website by bypassing the cache servers.
 Most likely, the site you are hitting doesn't recieve global traffic from 1k devices in each third world country.
 CloudFlare's cache servers in those countries will not have the website stored, therefore bypassing the caching process of CloudFlare, leaving the target webserver vulnerable.
 Using raw power along with the "Cache Bypass" method is very effective.
 > To Patch: `Test your server weekly with CFBypass DDoS attacks.
 It will help the CloudFlare servers cache your content in small countries`

-## Cloudscraper
-- Cloudscraper is a module that makes requests to cloudflare
-- Cloudscraper is the most common way for bypasses now as it's easy to use since it's an external module.
-It follows all redirects which is needed for completely bypassing cloudflare.
-Cloudscraper solves JSChallenges and reCaptcha challenges with ease and also supports Sucuri WAF Bypass, but that's for another day.
-Cloudscraper supports cookies and cache bypass, making DDoS more effective than normal.
-Cloudscraper also allows custom options on GET/POST request methods and reorders them accordingly.

 ## NGINX PHP Application w/ CloudFlare Bypass
 - The easiest target when attacking a website is the PHP pages.
 If you're server runs NGINX and PHP, then you're most likely vulnerable to this.
 If you get a `502 Bad Gateway` when your website gets hit, it's just a server error, nothing is wrong with your server.
 Either CloudFlare, or (most likely) your server's PHP queue is full.
 A simple `service php7.0-fpm restart` will fix it temporarily, but for a permanant fix, cache your PHP pages, setup limit_conn, proxy_cache, rate_limit, and other tools in NGINX's configuration for your php pages.
 Caching your PHP pages, then assuring the `cf-cache-status` is a `HIT`, will help your website take the attack and stop the 502 Gateway Errors.